mattdavis90/ws2812_splitter/README.md

 # WS2812 Splitter

+> [!WARNING]
+> This project is still very much in beta and I am yet to receive the PCBs and fully verify the desgn.

 A configurable splitter compatible with WS2812(B) LEDs.
 Splits the incoming signal two ways; the first is a copy of the input and the second is disabled for N LED's worth of data.
 This allows you to run two strips in parallel with each other.

 The project is based on the work by [Pete on hackaday.io](https://hackaday.io/project/8181-ws2812b-delay-splitter).
 As far as I can tell Pete never got it working, this is intended to be a continuation of that work.